Harnoor

 the purchase

-Luxury is my baseline — the lens I see through.
-From there, the work moves where the question demands: into political economy, into cultural history, into the legal architecture of dynastic wealth, into the psychology of a single consumer in a single room, into fiction when fiction is what the moment needs.
-The case studies diagnose.
-The frameworks systematize.
-The cultural work traces lineage.
-The essays go bigger.
-Everything passes through the same lens.
+Luxury is where I start — the clearest case of the larger pattern.
+From there the work goes where the question leads: into political economy, cultural history, the legal architecture of dynastic wealth, the psychology of one person in one room, and into fiction when analysis runs out of road.
+The case studies diagnose, the frameworks systematize, the essays go wider.

 Based in Canada.
 Eyes on New York, London, Florida, and everywhere the interesting conversations about wealth and desire are happening.